mithie/spring-boot-microservice-demo/README.md

 Great!
 We've seen now how to use a service registry in order to realize service-to-service communication.
 But there are still a few drawbacks with this solution:
 * The use of **RestTemplate** can become cumbersome since we need to mix up REST API code with business logic which is not a good practice
 * When there is more than one running instance of a Microservice we would have to define which instance to call and when
-* There are currently no strategies when a Microservice doesn't respond to incoming calls or when it fails completely.
+* There are currently no strategies for what to do when a Microservice doesn't respond to incoming calls or when it fails completely.
 How should we react in an environment of distributed Services without compromising other services?

 Fortunately there is a solution to those questions.
 We will see how to resolve them in the upcoming sections.